Borderline personality disorder* is a mental disorder that results in four groups of behavioral symptoms:

 Borderline disorder often results in devastating effects for those who suffer from it, as well as for their families and friends.
 The behaviors associated with borderline personality disorder may be extremely disruptive to your life in many ways, and to your family as well, resulting in frequent arguments, fights, running away, absences from and poor performance at school and work, frequent job changes and divorces.
 The children of those with borderline personality disorder are especially affected.

-The results of the largest, and recently published, National Institute of Mental Helath study21 suggests that the lifetime prevalence rate of borderline disorder is about 6%, and occurs equally in men and women.
+The results of a large, well-conducted study funded by the National Institute of Mental Health study21 suggests that the lifetime prevalence rate of borderline disorder is about 6%, and occurs equally in men and women.
 These results are in contrast to those of former, much smaller studies, which reported prevalences of 1 to 2%, and rates three times more common in women than in men.
-This increases the estimated range of prevalence of the disorder to 2 to 6% of the general population.
-To place these numbers in perspective, at a prevalence of 4%, approximately, 1 in every 25 individuals would suffer from the disorder.
-Most people personally know more than one person with borderline disorder, and about one family in five has someone in the family with the disorder.
+Recent research now estimates the prevalence of the disorder to be approximately 6% of the general population.
+To place these numbers in perspective, at this rate, approximately 1 in every 17 individuals would suffer from the disorder.
+Most people personally know more than one person with borderline disorder, and about one family in four has someone in their family with the disorder.

 There are biological and environmental factors that increase the risk of someone developing borderline disorder.
 The most common biological risk factors are transmitted genetically.
 10 The importance of biological factors in borderline disorder is indicated, in part, by the findings of numerous neuroimaging (brain scan) studies.
 These have shown significant abnormalities in specific pathways in the brains of people with borderline disorder compared to people in the general population.
 Neglectful parenting, and repeated physical, emotional and sexual abuse are very common environmental risk factors for borderline disorder.
 It now seems apparent that in most instances, biological and environmental factors interact to result in the disorder.